cfw-guide/dsi.cfw.guide/docs/troubleshooting.md

 To fix this, open [NAND Title Manager (NTM)](https://github.com/Epicpkmn11/NTM/releases), and select `Fix FAT copy mismatch`.

-If the issue persists, try this:
-1. Mount your NAND backup with [ninfs](https://github.com/ihaveamac/ninfs/releases), and enable the `Allow writing` option
-1. Once your NAND backup is mounted, mount `twl_main.img`.
-If you are using Windows, you can use [OSFMount](https://www.osforensics.com/tools/mount-disk-images.html) to mount the image
-1. Unmount `twl_main.img`, then unmount the NAND backup in ninfs If the NAND was saved, follow [Restoring NAND](restoring-nand) and continue with [Installing Unlaunch](installing-unlaunch).

 ### There is no audio or boot splash when launching "Launcher" using Unlaunch

 The developer of Unlaunch (nocash) has intentionally patched out the background audio and boot-splash by default.
 You can regain these effects by [reinstalling Unlaunch](installing-unlaunch) using TWiLight Menu++, or by using [hiyaCFW](https://wiki.ds-homebrew.com/hiyacfw/installing).